 Structural discrimination can be described as an oppressive system and acts of power at a structural level, i.e. systems of power that are embedded within a societal structure, and that disregards individuals' varying abilities and possibilities of self-determination.
 Denying certain individuals with non-normative abilities family reunification is an example of structural discrimination.
-In the current situation, people are denied the opportunity for family reunification under a general rule that especially disadvantage migrants with nonnormative abilities.
+In the current situation, people are denied the opportunity for family reunification under a general rule that especially disadvantage migrants with non-normative abilities.

 It consists of housing and sustenance requirements that have been produced and are implemented without a disability perspective.
-It is difficult to access to the labour and housing market, even more difficult if you are a migrant with non-normative abilities.
-This is a consequence of the inability of the Swedish society to create an infrastructure that are useable for everybody irrespective of abilities.
+It is difficult to access the labour and housing market, even more difficult if you are a migrant with non-normative abilities.
+This is a consequence of the inability of the Swedish society to create an infrastructure that is useable for everybody irrespective of abilities.
 Furthermore, individually adapted support and service are lacking.
-The sustenance requirement - both physically and mentally - is unreasonable and very hard to match as it is based on a normative view of ability.
-Therefore, those who lack full access to the labour and housing market are directly deprived from the right to family reunification.
-Ultimately, family separation causes mental suffering and poorer conditions for a constructive establishment and functioning integration.